NVIDIA/enroot/README.md

 The `--root` option can also be provided in order to remap your current user to be root inside the container.

 Additionally, a configuration script can be provided with `--conf` to perform specific actions before the container starts.
-This script is a standard bash script called before any configuration happens where one or more of the following functions can be defined:
+This script is a standard bash script called before any configuration happens with the command and arguments passed as input parameters.
+One or more of the following functions can be defined:

 | Function | Description |
 | ------ | ------ |